ZEvans1/free-code-camp-p02-form/README.md

 User Story #14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.

 User Story #15: Inside the form element, I am presented with a textarea at the end for additional comments.

+User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.